pradyumna-7/SansSandhi/README.md

 # Sanskrit Sandhi Point Prediction Bot

 This project provides a character-level classification model for Sanskrit text.
 It predicts whether each character in a word is part of a Sandhi Point (SP) or not (NSP).
 The system includes an API for model interaction and a Telegram bot for user-friendly predictions.
+These labels can help in reconstructing the original words before Sandhi formation, improving Sanskrit text segmentation, and aiding NLP tasks.
+Currently, the model **may not** be that accurate but we are working to improve and also explore different aspects like using different tokenizers and also exploring RNNs

 ## Features
 - **Character-level classification**: Predicts if each character in a Sanskrit word is part of a Sandhi point.